spember/gr8conf-2012-workshop/README.md

 *	[http://localhost:8080/twitterMonitor/presentation](http://localhost:8080/twitterMonitor/presentation) to view the presentation.

-*	[http://localhost:8080/twitterMonitor/jasmine](http://localhost:8080/twitterMonitor/jasmine) to execute the Jasmine Javascript unit tests.
+*	[http://localhost:8080/twitterMonitor/jasmine](http://localhost:8080/twitterMonitor/jasmine) to execute the Jasmine JavaScript unit tests.

-Note: because this is meant as a lesson, several of the Javascript files will be empty.
+Note: because this is meant as a lesson, several of the JavaScript files will be empty.
 Follow the guide to restore them!
 (Alternatively, can checkout the completed branch)

 ### Instructions